snphillips/art-thief/README.md

 <img src="https://i.imgur.com/n8tJRAN.png" width="450" alt="screengrab of app">

 ## Geetting Started

+1) Get an API key from the Cooper Hewitt Museum.
+Read about the Cooper Hewitt Museum API: https://collection.cooperhewitt.org/api/
+Sign up for an access token.
+Copy this token and save it for later.
+Give it delete access: https://collection.cooperhewitt.org/api/oauth2/authenticate/like-magic/

-1) Clone the repo
+2) Clone the repo

 `git clone https://github.com/snphillips/art-thief.git`

-2) cd into the directory
+3) Get into the correct directory

 `cd art-thief `

-3) get the dependencies for the node server
+4) Get the dependencies for the node server

 ` npm install `

+(TODO: insert instructions about how to create .env, insert token etc.)

-4) get the dependencie for the React client
+5) Get the dependencie for the React client

  ` cd client`

  ` npm install `

-5) get the node server running
+6) get the node server running

 `npm run dev`